klukovki23/GildedRose/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

-Using this program, I learned white-box testing, including coverage rate, loop testing, and mutation testing.